 FTIR microscopy: for localized chemical analysis of micro-contaminants and defects

-FTIR microscopy combines the principles of Fourier transform infrared spectroscopy with optical imaging, enabling the localization and chemical identification of microscopic areas of a sample .
-This non-destructive method is ideal for the analysis of micro-contaminants, localized defects, inclusions or thin layers in complex matrices.
-It is widely used in the materials, medical, cosmetics, packaging and pharmaceutical sectors.
+FTIR microscopy combines the principles of Fourier transform infrared spectroscopy with optical imaging, enabling the localization and chemical identification of microscopic areas within a sample .
+This non-destructive method is ideal for analyzing micro-contaminants, localized defects, inclusions, or thin layers in complex matrices.
+It is widely used in the materials, medical, cosmetics, packaging, and pharmaceutical industries.

 What is FTIR microscopy?

-FTIR microscopy ( or FTIR microspectroscopy) is based on the integration of an optical microscope with an FTIR spectrometer .
-It allows a very precise area of the sample (down to a few micrometers) to be visually targeted and the infrared spectrum .
-This spectrum reveals the chemical composition of the analyzed point, thus allowing the identification of contaminants, residues, degradations or specific layers.
+FTIR microscopy ( or FTIR microspectroscopy) relies on integrating an optical microscope with an FTIR spectrometer .
+It allows for the visual targeting of a very precise area of the sample (down to a few micrometers) and the acquisition of its infrared spectrum .
+This spectrum reveals the chemical composition of the analyzed point, thus enabling the identification of contaminants, residues, degradations, or specific layers.

 This technique is particularly suited to the study of local heterogeneities invisible to the naked eye, or to the characterization of very small quantities of matter .